 Measures for the sustainable use of resources on campus include

-As part of the economic stimulus package, the external facade of the listed high-rise building on the campus of the University of Erfurt was renovated.
+As part of the economic stimulus package, the external facade of the listed high-rise building on the campus of the University of Erfurt was renovated in 2010.
 To ensure a second structural escape route, a second escape staircase had to be built on the south side of the building.
 In joint coordination between the building authority, the monument authority, the fire department, the TLBV and the university, this extension was planned and executed with a photovoltaic system on the façade.
 The system has been in operation since 23 December 2010.

 The 352 solar modules have a rated output of around 28 kWp and are expected to produce around 17,300 kWh of solar electricity per year.
 This means an approximate saving of about 2,500 euros per year in unpurchased electricity plus the current state subsidy of about 2,300 euros per year.